TMDHosting review: is it any good?

 While TMDHosting review proved that it is a decent hosting provider with some powerful suits, people may be looking for something different.
 That is why I’m ready to offer a couple of alternatives – Hostinger and HostGator.

 Hostinger is known in the hosting world for its crazy cheap prices and excellent performance.
-Its rates start at just $1.39/mo for shared hosting.
+Its rates start at just $1.39/month for shared hosting.
 Plus, when ready, you can upgrade to Hostinger’s cloud or VPS hosting, whose prices start at $9.99/mo and $3.95/mo, respectively.

 Even though Hostinger’s prices are low, its performance is excellent, making it one of the best-performing hosting providers on the market.
 Plus, it comes with a custom control panel called hPanel that’s easy to use.

 HostGator is yet another affordable TMDHosting alternative.
-The prices start at $2.75/mo for shared hosting, and you are free to upgrade to its VPS or dedicated hosting whenever you’re ready.
+The prices start at $2.75/month for shared hosting, and you are free to upgrade to its VPS or dedicated hosting whenever you’re ready.
 The rates start at $19.95/mo and $89.98/mo.

 HostGator may not perform as well as Hostinger, but it still managed to provide some adequate results.
 Moreover, the provider offers resource-rich plans, and with a classic cPanel for website management, it is very easy to use.